Kuadrant/architecture/rfcs/0008-distributed-dns.md

 # Motivation
 [motivation]: #motivation

 The DNS operator has limited functionality for a single cluster, and none for multiple clusters without leveraging OCM.
-Having the DNS operator capable of supporting the full feature set of DNSPolicy in these situations significantly eases on-boarding users to leveraging `DNSPolicy` across both single and multi-cluster deployments.
+Having the DNS operator capable of supporting the full feature set of DNSPolicy in these situations significantly eases on-boarding users to leveraging `DNSPolicy` across both single and multi-cluster deployments and gives a single layer to work against rather than defining resources in hubs and then understanding how to distribute them across spoke clusters.

 # Diagrams
 [diagrams]: #diagrams